edwindj/shiny-server_vm/README.md

 The port 3838 will be forwarded to the host system.
 Simply copying shiny apps into the `./apps` directory will make them available to shiny-server

+Run:
+  $ vagrant up

+To view your shiny apps
+  $ cp -R <my app> ./apps

+Open a browser and goto `localhost:3838`